Become a Private Pilot

 This video describes which Sport Pilot training time can be used towards Private pilot time and the text below the video will provide you a reference for this.

-Here we will discuss this in detail.
 First we will define the three specific classifications of training time for the private pilot 40 hours minimum required training time; 40 hours total with:

 • 20 hours dual